Safe and sound

 Bag Policy

-There is very limited storage for bags too large to be taken up The Monument.
-Large bags are required to be left in a designated bag storage area at the bottom of the staircase.
-Please note: these bags are left at your own risk.
-We recommend not leaving any valuable items in the bag storage area.
+Bags larger than 35 x 25 x 15cm must be left in the designated bag storage area at the bottom of the staircase.
+Please be advised that bags are left at your own risk and we recommend that you do not leave any valuable items in the bag storage area.

 CCTV